Bettina Wichers

 Process of development

-This website is in a continuous process of growth and change, just as the human experience of existence is - so some pages only emerge over time, just as we can only gradually become consciously aware of some areas of our own consciousness, of the world or of the cosmos itself, and with each new insight, perspectives on different aspects of being also change, so that my texts will also change again and again.
+This website, like myself, is in a continuous process of growth and change.
+Some pages will only appear over time, just as we can only gradually become aware of certain areas of our own consciousness, the world, or the cosmos itself.
+With each new insight, our perspectives on various aspects of existence change, so my texts will also change again and again.
+This sometimes results in breaks, dead links, and incomplete texts.
+If you like, please let me know: [email protected]

 If you want to know who is behind this site, you can find more information about me under I am.
 You can find more about my basic gerontological perspectives under Transpersonal Gerontology.
 One of the most radical changes in my consciousness has been in relation to my previous professional focus, dementia, which may be of particular interest to those who know me from professional contexts in earlier years - I give a little insight into my thinking about dementia under Transcending Dementia.
 My thoughts on what we can do to allow aging to unfold its evolutionary potential can be found under Conscious Ageing.